Pop Culture Madness!

 Evelyn McHale’s note read, "He is much better off without me … I wouldn’t make a good wife for anybody," then she jumped to her death from atop the Empire State Building, landing on a United Nations vehicle.
 The photo was later used by visual artist Andy Warhol in one of his paintings entitled Suicide (Fallen Body).

 The Texas City Disaster: a mishandled 1947 cargo ship fire that ignited 2300 tons of ammonium nitrate, causing a massive explosion, and killing 581 people.
-The explosion broke windows 40 miles away, blew 2 planes out of the sky, and caused a 15 foot tidal wave.
+The explosion broke windows 40 miles away, blew two planes out of the sky, and caused a 15-foot tidal wave.

-The CIA was formed by the National Security Act of 1947, two weeks after the Roswell UFO Incident.
+The National Security Act of 1947 formed the CIA two weeks after the Roswell UFO Incident.
 Coincidence?

 A UFO may have crash-landed in Roswell, New Mexico.
-The United States' Air Force and military have denied this ever happened, but have released several hole-filled stories about whatever actually did happen there.
+The United States Air Force and military have denied this ever happened, but have released several hole-filled stories about whatever did happen there.

 The original message was STRDEC ("starting descent").